-This study examined the extent that servant leadership impacts salesperson performance and turnover intentions among a sample of industrial salespeople.
+The purpose of this study is to investigate how servant leadership impacts salesperson performance and turnover intentions among a sample of industrial salespeople.
 This study seeks to expand the body of knowledge by examining both servant leadership and duty orientation in the same model.
-Our findings show that the effects of servant leadership are mediated through duty orientation and supervisor trust.
-The results also show that duty orientation has a direct and positive effect on job performance, while supervisor trust has a negative effect on turnover intentions.
+Our findings indicate that the effects of servant leadership are mediated through duty orientation and supervisor trust.
+The results also indicate that duty orientation has a direct and positive effect on job performance, while supervisor trust has negative effect on turnover intentions.
 As expected, job performance is negatively related to turnover intentions.

-Keywords: Servant leadership, salesperson duty orientation, salesperson supervisor trust, salesperson job performance, salesperson turnover intentions
+Key Words: Servant leadership, salesperson duty orientation, salesperson supervisor trust, salesperson job performance, salesperson turnover intentions